Enjoy a great read and look more deeply at our world and yourself.

-Order any title at Amazon or from your favorite bookstore.
+Order from Amazon, barnesandnoble.com, iuniverse.com or your favorite bookstore.

 Big Truth: New and Collected Stories